KurTech013/FlightComputer/README.md

 2. IMU(Accelerometer + Gyro) MPU6050, MPU9250
 3. SD card
 4. possible flash storage
-5. IRLZ44N (or similar) -> for events like staging or parchute deployment
+5. IRLZ44N or PMPB10NX (or similar) -> for events like staging or parchute deployment